Take Action Now!

 - Send emails, mail and make calls to legislators in support of legislation.

 - Use Facebook and Twitter to urge support from legislators in the fight against hunger.

 For those with bigger advocacy goals, please take a look at the activities outlined in CAFB’s Food Bank Guide to Policy Advocacy.
-Please contact Andrew or Sarah in our Advocacy department with any questions you might have.
+Please contact Andrew in our Advocacy department with any questions you might have.